LSFB-Team/lsfb-dataset/README.md

 ## Build the Doc

 The project use [mkdocs](https://www.mkdocs.org/) for its documentation.
 You need to install the package `mkdocs "mkdocstrings[python]" mkdocs-material` to build the doc.
+The docstring format used in the project is the [Google Docstring](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings)

 ## Local Install